 How Valuable is Tracking Private Jets for Investors?

-As data providers such as Quandl, do their best to get a leg up on their competition, and get valuable info to their clients, despite the Oxford research, one has to question just how valuable tracking private jet travel is for obtaining trading intel.
-Chances are by the time such executive jets are in the air on their way to meetings about mergers, such info has already been churned out by the rumor mills.
+As data providers such as Quandl do their best to get a leg up on their competition and get valuable info to their clients, despite the Oxford research, one has to question just how valuable tracking private jet travel is for obtaining trading intel.
+Chances are, by the time such executive jets are in the air on their way to meetings about mergers, the rumor mills have already churned out such info.

-Still, it seems that some executives are taking action to try to keep their private jet itineraries, a little more private.
-For one thing, FAA policy lets owners of private jets request that their plane’s identities be blocked from public display, and therefore cannot be tracked in the air by software such as FlightAware, which allow anyone to see the position of thousands of airborne commercial flights, based on in part on a raw data feed provided by the Federal Aviation Administration.
+Still, it seems that some executives are taking action to try to keep their private jet itineraries a little more private.
+For one thing, FAA policy lets owners of private jets request that their plane’s identities be blocked from public display and therefore cannot be tracked in the air by software such as FlightAware, which allows anyone to see the position of thousands of airborne commercial flights, based on in part on a raw data feed provided by the Federal Aviation Administration.

 However, Bloomberg correctly reports that the FAA isn’t the only data source for flight info.
 Many planes are equipped with a technology called Automatic Dependent Surveillance-Broadcast (ADS-B), which transmits an aircraft’s transponder code, call sign, model type, position, and airspeed.
 As of Jan.
 1, 2020, the FAA will mandate that any aircraft flying in most U.S.-controlled airspace be equipped with ADS-B. Anyone with the right antennas can pick up ADS-B data and observe virtually all passing air traffic.